weaviate/weaviate-io/developers/weaviate/model-providers/aws/embeddings.md

  <TabItem value="ts" label="JS/TS (Beta)">
     <FilteredTextBlock
       text={TSConnect}
-      startMarker="// START OpenAIInstantiation"
+      startMarker="// START AWSInstantiation"
-      endMarker="// END OpenAIInstantiation"
+      endMarker="// END AWSInstantiation"
       language="ts"
     />
   </TabItem>

 </Tabs>

+### AWS model access

+#### Bedrock

+To use a model via [Bedrock](https://aws.amazon.com/bedrock/), it must be available, and AWS must grant you access to it.

+Refer to the [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html) for the list of available models, and to [this document](https://docs.aws.amazon.com/bedrock/latest/userguide/model-usage.html) to find out how request access to a model.

+#### SageMaker

+To use a model via [SageMaker](https://aws.amazon.com/sagemaker/), you must have access to the model's endpoint.

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an OpenAI embedding model by setting the vectorizer as follows:
+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an AWS embedding model by setting the vectorizer as follows.
+Note that the required parameters differ between Bedrock and SageMaker models.

+### Bedrock

+For Bedrock, you must provide the model name in the vectorizer configuration.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">
     <FilteredTextBlock
       text={PyCode}
-      startMarker="# START BasicVectorizerOpenAI"
+      startMarker="# START BasicVectorizerAWSBedrock"
-      endMarker="# END BasicVectorizerOpenAI"
+      endMarker="# END BasicVectorizerAWSBedrock"
       language="py"
     />
   </TabItem>